BraeWebb/csse1001/README.md

 Notes are written in Markdown and automatically deployed to [csse1001.brae.dev](https://csse1001.brae.dev) using Jekyll.

+### Requirements
+To be able to run the website locally, you will need the following installed:
+- ruby and ruby-dev
+- pandoc
+- wkhtmltopdf

 ### Running Locally

 To run the website locallly, you will need to have ruby, ruby bundle, and ruby dev installed.